gurnoornatt/personalWebsite/CLOUDFLARE_DEPLOYMENT.md

 If you encounter issues with the deployment:

+1. **"Missing entry-point" error**:
+   - Make sure your deploy command is `chmod +x deploy.sh && ./deploy.sh` or explicitly includes the path to the entry point
+   - Do NOT use just `npx wrangler deploy` without arguments
+   - Check that the `deploy.sh` script is executable and properly accessing the entry point file

+2. **File not found errors**:
+   - Verify that `apps/web/deploy.js` exists and is properly formatted
+   - Check that the build completed successfully before deployment

+3. **Other issues**:
-1. Check the build logs for errors
+   - Check the build logs for errors
-2. Verify that the build output directory is correct
+   - Verify that the build output directory is correct
-3. Ensure all dependencies are installed correctly
+   - Ensure all dependencies are installed correctly
-4. Check that environment variables are set properly
+   - Check that environment variables are set properly
-5. If you see "Missing entry-point" errors, make sure the deploy command includes the path to `deploy.js`

 ## Additional Resources